 Extended detention - similar to normal detention except that the retention time is increased to allow particulate pollutants to settle out of stormwater.
-This measure is currently in use at the SH45/US183 intersection for some areas.
+This measure is currently in use at the SH 45 North/US 183 intersection for some areas.

 Biofiltration - a variant of Sedimentation/Filtration where the sand filter is replaced by biofiltration media and associated plants.

 Bioretention and Vegetated Bioretention - swales that use plant and soil media to filter and treat stormwater through physical, biological, and chemical treatment processes.

 Sedimentation/Filtration - involves detaining stormwater to allow settling followed by sand filtration and is the primary control measure used currently throughout the project area.